 Increasing the number of patient cases diagnosed and treated at our existing centers and hospital is important for the continued growth of our business.
 The number of patient cases is primarily driven by doctor referrals.
 Doctors decide whether to refer patients to centers in our network and our hospitals based on factors such as the reputation of the center and hospital, the location of the center and hospital and the reputation of the doctors who provide services in the center and hospital.
 In addition, the referring doctors' awareness of the efficacy and benefits of radiotherapy treatments and their preference as to other cancer treatment methods also contribute to their willingness to refer cases for diagnosis and treatment to the centers in our network and our hospital.
 Accordingly, we have focused our marketing efforts on increasing referring doctors' awareness of the efficacy of radiotherapy treatments and the advantages of the treatment options available to their patients in our network of centers and our hospital.
 There is also typically a ramp-up period for newly established centers and hospital during which time acceptance by doctors and patients of such new centers and hospital gradually pick up and the number of patient cases increase.
-The numbers of our treatment and diagnostic patient cases were 25,074 and 309,694 in 2015, respectively, representing decreases of 15.8% and 4.3% from 2014, respectively.
+The numbers of our treatment and diagnostic patient cases were 27,190 and 275,576 in 2016, respectively, representing an increases of 8.4% and a decrease of 11.0% from 2015, respectively.